Adopting in NZ

 Meeting the birth parents

-The birth parents decide who they want to adopt their child.
+The birth parents decide who they want to adopt their tamaiti.
 Most birth parents want to meet the adoptive parents they are considering.
 This happens after the birth, and is a time to get to know each other, and decide if you both want to go ahead with the adoption.
 You should also talk about the sort of ongoing relationship you'd like to have with each other.

 Final steps — making the adoption legal

-Placing a child for adoption is a difficult decision and it takes time.
+Placing a tamaiti for adoption is a difficult decision and it takes time.
 Birth mothers must wait at least 12 days after giving birth to give consent for adoption.
 They can take longer if they need to.

 Once the birth parents have decided they want you to be the adoptive parents, they have to sign their consent to adoption for the legal process to begin.

-You can also make a contact agreement about what sort of contact the birth parents will have with the child.
+You can also make a contact agreement about what sort of contact the birth parents will have with the tamaiti.
 Your social worker will be there to support you through this and keep you informed about what's happening.

 Open adoptions